rogelioConsejo/fav-imgs/README.md

 ## how to install
 Just download and build with Golang using `go build`, then run the executable.
 It will start a server on `http://localhost:8080`
-- To add an image go to `http://localhost:8080/add`
-- To list existing images goto `http://localhost:8080/list`
+- To see the main page (with the list of images) go to `http://localhost:8080`.
+You should be able to access all functionality from here.

 ### Important note
 This version is only for local deployment and testing because of some hard-coded values.
 I will update it to make it web-deployable in the future.